-I cannot deny that security concerns are ever present in everyday life but according to the latest Economist Intelligence Unit (EIU) survey, my home town Abu Dhabi is the safest city in the Middle East and 25th overall in cities surveyed – so should I now be resting easy?
+I cannot deny that security concerns are ever-present in everyday life but according to the latest Economist Intelligence Unit (EIU) survey, my home town Abu Dhabi is the safest city in the Middle East and 25th overall in cities surveyed – so should I now be resting easy?

-As always survey headlines need to be taken with a grain of salt; business and tourism boards from cities that rank well of course like to beat their drum about these achievements but there are definitely limitations to the current EIU results.
+As always survey headlines need to be taken with a grain of salt; business and tourism boards from cities that rank well, of course, like to beat their drum about these achievements but there are definitely limitations to the current EIU results.

+What exactly does the survey tell us?
 Safety in this survey has been taken based on 40 qualitative and quantitative indicators across four categories; health security, infrastructure safety, digital security and personal safety.

-The EIU point out that being statistically safe does not tally to perception of safety, with only two cities (Zurich and Mexico City) ranking the same on both scales, meaning city leaders still have more to translate safety into public perceptions.
+The EIU point out that being statistically safe does not tally to a perception of safety, with only two cities (Zurich and Mexico City) ranking the same on both scales, meaning city leaders still have more to translate safety into public perceptions.

 The EIU also note that safety is closely linked to wealth and economic development; unsurprisingly developing countries ranked lower in the survey.
 Of the five Middle East cities included in the survey, four are considered high wealth but only Abu Dhabi ranks in the top half.

-The overall ‘winner’ on the safety index is Tokyo, but city leaders recognize there is still a lot of work to be done in disaster prevention and the environment, particularly air quality (health security was their poorest performing category – this afflicts a number of the worlds ‘mega cities’).
+The overall ‘winner’ on the safety index is Tokyo, but city leaders recognize there is still a lot of work to be done in disaster prevention and the environment, particularly air quality (health security was their poorest performing category – this afflicts a number of the worlds ‘megacities’).

-I should point out that the survey pool they have used for this index is severely limited – only data from 50 international cities has been compared which is hardly representative of the expat world.
+I should point out that the survey pool they have used for this index is severely limited – only data from 50 international cities have been compared which is hardly representative of the expat world.